There are a million ways to make potato salad. That is a fact. Are there a million ways to make Amish Potato Salad?

 - Turn the Ninja Foodi off.
 Lightly whisk the egg in a bowl and pour about 1 tsp of the dressing into the egg and whisk.
 This is called tempering your egg and will bring the egg closer to the temperature of the dressing.
 With the Foodi turned off, slowly whisk in the egg.
 Stir constantly.
 The egg will combine with the dressing, but should not cook.
 If you see the egg starting to cook, stop adding it and let the pot cool down just a little more.
 The temp of the sauce should reach 135°F/57°C and be thickened.
 Remove from the pot (unless you have two pots) and reserve for use later.
 Clean the pot.

 - Cut the potatoes into bite size chunks about 1-1½" and add them to a clean, dry inner pot.
 Don't add any liquid until just before you are ready to go under pressure or the starch from the potatoes can leach out into the water and make it more difficult to go under pressure.

-- Add in ½ cup water, vinegar, and ¼ cup of sweet pickle juice.
+- Add in ½ cup water, salt, vinegar, and ¼ cup of sweet pickle juice.
 Add the eggs on top and put the pressure lid on.
 Turn the valve to seal and set the pressure on high for 1 minute.
 When the time is up, allow the pot to naturally release the pressure for 5 minutes and then manually release the remaining pressure.
 You should only have a slight amount (a couple tsp at most) of liquid left.
 If you have more liquid, you will need to drain that out.

 - Remove the eggs and place them in an ice bath.